-In recognition of UBC’s Graduate Teaching Assistants and their important contributions to teaching and learning, the University is committed to providing support that addresses their needs while they develop competencies and skills relevant to their professional lives, and that enhances teaching excellence overall at UBC.
+In recognition of UBC’s Teaching Assistants and their important contributions to teaching and learning, the University is committed to providing support that addresses their needs while they develop competencies and skills relevant to their professional lives, and that enhances teaching excellence overall at UBC.

 Central support for TA Training Programs at UBC commenced during the 2007/2008 academic year.
-The objective is to provide financial and consultative support to Faculties for the development, delivery, and assessment of TA training.
+The objective is to provide financial and consultative support to faculties for the development, delivery, and assessment of TA training.
 TA training initiatives are supported in the following ways:

-- Financial Support
+- Financial Support from the Provost Office (adjudicated process)

-- consultation on developing and delivering programs
+- consultation and development support

 All proposals for TA training program funding will be reviewed by an adjudication committee with a focus on the following criteria: